 I was looking for unique places to visit in the UK when I found beautiful places to visit in Chester.
-I had never visited it, so I decided to go for a day trip.
+I had never visited it, so I decided to go for a day trip to Chester.

 Also, one of the best things about travelling around the UK is that there isn’t an entrance fee to visit many museums, historical places and cathedrals.
 But anyway, back to Chester!